-Vocations and Ongoing Formation Encourage vocations to the priesthood and consecrated life, and provide meaningful ongoing formation to clergy, religious, and lay ministers
+Vocations and Ongoing Formation

+Encourage vocations to the priesthood and consecrated life, and provide meaningful ongoing formation to clergy, religious, and lay ministers effective communication among all priests, deacons, religious, and lay ministers.

 Assist dioceses and eparchies, parishes, and families to develop a "culture of vocations" for the promotion of vocations to the priesthood, diaconate, and consecrated life.